gorse-io/docs/src/docs/deploy/kubernetes.md

 ---
 # Kubernetes Deployment

-Kubernetes deployment is recommended for large scale orchestration or multi-tenancy.
+Kubernetes deployment is recommended for large-scale orchestration or multi-tenancy.

 ::: warning

-The Helm charts is under development, Parameters and default values might be changed in later versions.
+The Helm chart is under development, Parameters and default values might be changed in later versions.
 Pull requests are welcomed: https://github.com/gorse-io/charts/tree/main/charts/gorse

 :::